-Law students can check out books from our circulating collection for three weeks with valid Liberty One ID card.
+Law students can check out books from our circulating collection for 30 days with valid Flames Pass ID card.

 Circulating materials may be renewed in person at the Circulation Desk or over the telephone once unless there is a hold on the item.
 All materials are subject to recall when due.
 Materials needed for course reserve are subject to recall at any time.

 The Ehrhorn Law Library provides the students, faculty, and staff of Liberty University School of Law with ready access to a specialized collection of print and electronic legal resources.